paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: org.hamcrest:hamcrest-core  1.3
- - a level        2 dependency among 1 (possibly transitive) uses

-2012-07-09 21:08  1.3 ***
+   - a level 2 dependencies among 1 (possibly transitive) uses 2012-07-09 21:08  1.3 ***

 ========================================================================
 Presently in use: org.javassist:javassist  3.18.1-GA
- - a level        5 dependency among 1 (possibly transitive) uses

-2017-10-10 18:05  3.22.0-GA
+   - a level 5 dependencies among 1 (possibly transitive) uses 2017-10-10 18:05  3.22.0-GA
 2017-06-06 13:02  3.22.0-CR2
 2016-10-04 16:29  3.22.0-CR1